 Value stocks are running well ahead of growth stocks this year

-“After many years of subpar results, we are starting to see a better showing from more value-driven investments," says Steve Watson, a portfolio manager on Capital Group Capital Income BuilderTM (Canada) and Capital Group Monthly Income PortfolioTM (Canada).
+“After many years of subpar results, we are starting to see a better showing from more value-driven investments,” says Steve Watson, a portfolio manager for International Growth and Income FundSM.

 "In my view we are heading into an equity market that will be less obsessed with growth and more cognizant of value.
 Despite the challenges facing Europe, I believe there is real value appearing in European shares.
 As a contrarian, value-oriented investor, I like to think that will continue."